-Element Philosophy Statement Basis for Compensation Decisions; Pay-for-Performance Criteria Reward Long-term Performance Align to Stockholder Value Adhere to High- Ethical Standards Base Salary our NEOs as a significant element of their overall compensation to recruit and Base salaries are initially established through armslength negotiation at the time an NEO is hired, taking into account the NEO's qualifications, experience, prior salary, and competitive salary information based on market data obtained from both Radford High-Tech Executive Surveys and publicly-available proxy data from peer companies.
-X X Annual Discretionary Cash Incentive Bonus incentive cash bonus, payable in the sole discretion of the Compensation Committee, to reward our NEOs for After the end of each year, the Compensation Committee reviews the Company's performance and the individual NEO's performance for the preceding fiscal year taking into consideration such factors as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
-As noted below, commencing with the annual discretionary cash incentive bonus that may be paid in 2013 for 2012 performance, 50% of each such bonus will also be subject to the Company's achievement of the performance goals noted below, provided that the Compensation Committee has reserved the sole discretion to determine the amount and whether any annual discretionary cash incentive bonus will be paid to any NEO.
-X X X X

-- Basis for Compensation Reward Long-term Performance Attract & Align to Stockholder Value Ethical Annual Discretionary Long-Term Equity Incentive Awards discretionary long-term equity incentive awards, which may consist of a mix of stock options and restricted stock or restricted stock unit awards ("Restricted Stock"), with vesting based on continued service with the Company to align our NEOs' interests The Compensation Committee considers an NEO's relative job scope, the value of such NEO's outstanding long-term equity incentive awards, individual and Company performance history, prior contributions to the Company, the size of prior awards, and competitive market data based on publicly-available proxy data from peer companies.
-As noted above, 50% of the total target equity award will be subject to the Company's achievement of performance goals which, for any equity awards made in 2012 will be based on the 2011 performance goals noted above and for any equity awards made in 2013 will be based on the 2012 performance goals noted below, provided that the Compensation Committee has reserved the sole discretion to determine the amount and whether any equity awards will be granted to any NEO X Retain X X Standards X Stock Options n t, ee ur e, es ee k X 2 X X X Restricted Stock of Stock Unit Awards • d X : x x X t programs to provide for the al 7 X
+Obj jective Element Philosophy Statement Basis for Compensation Decisions; Pay-for- Performance Criteria Reward Long-term Performance Attract & Retain Align to Stockholder Value Adhere to High- Ethical Standards Base Salary We provide a base salary to our NEOs as a significant element of their overall compensation to recruit and retain experienced executives.
+Base salary takes into account the NEO's qualifications, experience, prior salary, and competitive salary information based on competitive market data as described below.
+X X Annual Discretionary Cash Incentive Bonus We provide an annual incentive cash bonus, payable in the sole discretion of the Compensation Committee, to reward our NEOs for individual and Company performance.
+After the end of each year, the Compensation Committee reviews the Company's performance and the individual NEO's performance for the preceding fiscal year taking into consideration such factors as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
+X X X X Annual Discretionary Long-Term Equity Incentive Awards We provide annual discretionary long-term equity incentive awards, which may consist of a mix of stock options and restricted stock or restricted stock unit awards ("Restricted Stock"), with vesting based on continued service with the Company to align our NEOs' interests with those of our stockholders.
+The Compensation Committee considers an NEO's relative job scope, the value of such NEO's outstanding long-term equity incentive awards, individual and Company performance history, prior contributions to the Company, the size of prior awards, and competitive market data as described below.
+X X X X 23